kunal-scrobits/mern-app/README.md

 - [github](https://github.com/)

-## How run client app
-- To run client begin with installing dependecies with below `npm install or yarn`

-- For running the client app in dev mode use `npm start or yarn start`.

-### Note: `npm start or yarn start` is for dev mode only, never use this for deploying the application on prod.

-## How run server app
+## How run all the apps with docker-compose
-- Same step as client install dependencies with `npm install or yarn`

-- For running the client app in dev mode use `npm start or yarn start`.
+- To run the app just use `docker compose up --build`.

-### Note: `npm start` can be used for prod.
+- To run the app in the background add 'detached' flag at the `-d`, `docker compose up --build -d`